-The integrated marketing communication major is limited to 36 hours of MCOM and IMCO courses and 30 hours of business administration coursesn (excluding CSCI, ECON, and QMTH as prescribed by major).
+The integrated marketing communication major is limited to 36 hours of MCOM and IMCO courses and 30 hours of business administration courses (excluding CSCI, ECON, and QMTH as prescribed by major).
 Students who exceed these maxima will not be allowed to apply those additional hours toward the required degree program.
 An IMCO major cannot minor in business administration.

 At least 35 semester hours of the 47 required hours in mass communication and business administration must be completed at Winthrop University.
-A maximum of 12 semester hours may be transferred into the major from other accredited institutions; additional transfer hours in journalism, mass communication, marketing and management will not apply toward the major and will not apply toward the degree if they exceed the maxima of 36 hours in MCOM and IMCO or 30 hours in business administration.
-Students must complete at least 65 hours in the basic liberal arts and sciences.
+A maximum of 12 semester hours may be transferred into the major from other accredited institutions; additional transfer hours in journalism, mass communication, marketing and management will not apply toward the major and will not apply toward the degree if they exceed 36 hours in MCOM and IMCO or 30 hours in business administration.
+Students must complete at least 72 hours outside of MCOM.